NiklasJordan/Alfred-Workflow-New-WriterPro-document/README.md

 A smart Worklfow to open a new iA Writer Pro document.
 Nothing else.

 ## Workflow
 This is a very simple Alfred Workflow: You choose a hotkey (e.g. ⇧ ⌘ W) and Alfred will open a new clean window in iA Writer Pro for you.
-Nothing else.
+Do it, it’s crazy.

 ## Installing
 Thats very simple: